 Previous position: Ordinarily, the internship position must be a position that is new to you and not simply the continuation of a job you already have.

 Payment: Payment by the host organization is allowed, though not required, to defray the cost of living.
 However, an internship is not a job and must be treated as a learning experience by both the host organization and the intern.

 In order to receive credit for an internship experience, the experience must be approved in advance.
-Three credits are required for graduation.
+Three credits are required to meet the SIA Capstone graduation requirement.
 You may receive additional credit for more involved work, longer hours, or for other reasons, but internship credit will not be allowed to replace your required elective course work.

 The internship will be graded with an “R” for research.
 “R” denotes the work was completed satisfactorily.
 The determination of satisfactory work will be made jointly by your site supervisor and faculty advisor.
 The “R” grade is not calculated into your GPA; the credits will be counted toward fulfilling degree requirements and will show in your total credits earned.
 If you split the internship credits up in any way, you will receive a grade for each component of the internship.
 As an example, if you register for 1 Internship credit during a summer session when you are working and 2 Internship credits the following fall, while you are writing your internship paper, you will receive two grades for the internship, one for the summer credit and one for the fall credits.